mdn/content/files/en-us/web/api/webrtc_api/perfect_negotiation/index.md

 ## Making negotiation perfect

-If you're curious what makes perfect negotiation so... perfect... this section is for you.
+If you're curious what makes perfect negotiation _so perfect_, this section is for you.
 Here, we'll look at each change made to the WebRTC API and to best practice recommendations to make perfect negotiation possible.

 ### Glare-free setLocalDescription()